an island shopping center removed from the bustle of the mainland by two bridges over magnificent

-Set amidst a tropical paradise, St. Armands is an enchanting circle of fine shops and gourmet restaurants.
 Renowned as a market place with a continental flavor, it is a charming and graceful synthesis of past and present.
-Lush tropical plantings, courtyards and patios, antique statuary and contemporary architectural design skillfully contribute to an international atmosphere of friendly warmth, enduring elegance, and timeless style.
+Lush tropical plantings, courtyards and patios, antique statuary, and contemporary architectural design skillfully contribute to an international atmosphere of friendly warmth, enduring elegance, and timeless style.
 Relax in the restaurants, explore the shops – from trinkets to treasures, gourmet snacks to candlelight feasts, you’ll find it all on St. Armands Circle.

-Visionary circus magnate John Ringling purchased the St. Armands Key property in 1917 and planned a development which included residential lots and a shopping center laid out in a circle.
-As no bridge to the key had yet been built, Ringling engaged an old paddle-wheel steamboat, the “Success,” to service as a work boat.
+Visionary circus magnate John Ringling purchased the St. Armands Key property in 1917 and planned a development that included residential lots and a shopping center laid out in a circle.
+As no bridge to the key had yet been built, Ringling engaged an old paddle-wheel steamboat, the “Success”, to serve as a workboat.
 His crews labored at dredging canals, building seawalls, and installing sidewalks and streets lined with rose-colored curbs.
 In 1925, work began on a causeway to join St. Armands Key to the mainland.
 Circus elephants were used to haul the huge timbers from which the bridge and causeway were built.

 One year later, amid much pomp and ceremony, both the John Ringling Causeway and Ringling Estates development opened to the public, with John Ringling himself leading a parade across the causeway and his Circus Band playing from a bandstand in the center of the Circle.
 Every hour there was free bus service from downtown to St. Armands for prospective buyers and sightseers.

-John Ringling’s influence is still evident today in the planning and design of streets radiating from the the circle at the island’s hub and the Italian statuary from his personal collection strategically placed around the key.
-This shopping circle looks very much as Ringling originally envisioned it, with the palm lined medians, park-like setting, and tropical plantings he intended.
+John Ringling’s influence is still evident today in the planning and design of streets radiating from the circle at the island’s hub and the Italian statuary from his personal collection strategically placed around the key.
+This shopping circle looks very much as Ringling originally envisioned it, with the palm-lined medians, park-like setting, and tropical plantings he intended.
 Gone are the pioneer farms, vacant lots, and the bandshell featuring Sunday afternoon concerts.
-But the promise of greatness, the truly cosmopolitan shopping area envisioned by John Ringling, has become a reality.

 The St. Armands Circle experience is indeed a memorable one.
-Come explore and enjoy a day of European style shopping with a gourmet lunch in a cosy cafe.
-Smell the flowers, sit in the sun, browse through the stores – you’ll want to return to St. Armands year after year.
+Come explore and enjoy a day of European style shopping with a gourmet lunch in a cozy cafe.
+Smell the flowers, sit in the sun, browse through the shops.